MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-grid-overview.md

   * If the account isn't enabled for hierarchical namespace, connection string must use the [Blob Storage](/kusto/api/connection-strings/storage-connection-strings?view=azure-data-explorer&preserve-view=true#storage-connection-string-templates) format (for example, `https://accountname.blob.core.windows.net`).
 The export works as expected even when using the ADLS Gen2 connection string, but notifications won't be triggered and Event Grid ingestion won't work.

 ### Emulating Storage events from custom components

-When using custom components to emulate Storage events, the emulated events must strictly comply with [Azure Blob Storage event schema](/azure/event-grid/event-schema-blob-storage?tabs=cloud-event-schema), as Azure Data Explorer will discard events that cannot be parsed by Event Grid SDK.
+When using custom components to emulate Azure Storage events, the emulated events must strictly comply with [Azure Blob Storage event schema](/azure/event-grid/event-schema-blob-storage?tabs=cloud-event-schema), as Azure Data Explorer will discard events that cannot be parsed by the Event Grid SDK.

 ## Related content